renkman/Renkbench/README.md

 * Window to the front and to the back buttons
 * Closing of windows
 * Directories displayed as drawers
+* Context menu in the main title bar triggered by mouse right click

 ## Todo

 * Customized keyboard input using Topaz font
-* Context menu in the main title bar triggered by mouse right click
+* Add ability for handheld usage

 ## Backend